 Independent Valuations – Market Approach, Comparable Transactions Method & Summation/Depreciated Replacement Cost Approach Method

 As per the International Valuation Standard (IVS) 2017, our most utilised basis of value is ‘Market Value’.
-We utilise two valuation Approaches and Methods which you can learn more about below.
+We utilise two house valuations Approaches and Methods which you can learn more about below.

-The market approach provides an indication of value by comparing the asset with identical or comparable (that is similar) assets for which price information is available.
+The market approach for house valuations provides an indication of value by comparing the asset with identical or comparable (that is similar) assets for which price information is available.

-This approach utilises market derived data on transactions to arrive at an indication of value.
+This approach for home valuations utilises market derived data on transactions to arrive at an indication of value.
 A variety of different comparable evidence, also known as units of comparison, form the basis of the comparison - for example: price per square metre.

 The key steps in the comparable transactions method are: